NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1Cutflows.md

 ---

-title: "Rivet::Cutflows"
+title: 'struct Rivet::Cutflows'
-summary: "A container for several Cutflow objects, with some convenient batch access. "
+description: "A container for several Cutflow objects, with some convenient batch access. "

 ---